Am I eligible?

 - You'll be assessed by an independent financial advisor who will look at whether you're able to purchase a home and the steps you'll need to take.

-- One of our housing officers will chat to you so you can agree how much you could save each month, based on the information you gave us.
-Together you'll agree how much you could save each month and this agreement is added to your tenancy agreement to be used in your annual review.
+- One of our housing officers will chat with you so you can agree on how much you could save each month, based on the information you gave us.
+Together you'll agree on how much you could save each month and this agreement is added to your tenancy agreement to be used in your annual review.

 How long does the process take?